percona/percona-server-mongodb-operator/docs/architecture/decisions/0002-allow-downscaling-in-a-safe-manner.md

 ## Context

-Currently there are no mechanisms to stop users downscaling MongoDB replicaSets in a manner that causes cluster crash.
+Currently there are no mechanisms to stop users downscaling MongoDB replicaSets in a manner that causes cluster failure.
 For example, if an user has a 7 member replicaSet and downscales it to 3 members, the cluster is going to lose majority (4 members) and the operator won't be able to run `replSetReconfig` because of that.